fmarco76/fmarco76.github.io/_posts/2015-05-27-readthedocs.md

 share: true
 ---

-Sometime is more convenient to organise a project in multiple repositories because it includes different parts that could be used separately.
+Sometimes it is more convenient to organise a project in multiple repositories because it includes different parts that could be used separately.
 However, the documentation should remain for the whole project although the source files (I am supposing you are using RestructuredText or MarkDown to document your code)